hotmeshio/pluck-typescript/README.md

 ## Documentation and Key Features
 [SDK Documentation](https://hotmeshio.github.io/pluck-typescript/)

 Pluck is a TypeScript library designed to simplify the invocation and management of distributed functions across your cloud infrastructure.
-By leveraging Redis for function governance, Pluck offers a robust solution for operationalizing critical business logic within a microservices architecture.
+By leveraging Redis for function governance, Pluck offers a robust solution for operationalizing business logic at high speed within a microservices architecture.
 Key features include:

 - `Easy Integration`: Seamlessly integrates into existing code bases, allowing for the refactoring of legacy systems without extensive overhaul.
 - `Ad Hoc Network Creation`: Facilitates the creation of an operational data layer by connecting functions into a single, manageable mesh.